yashkumarsharma/vagrant-selenium/README.md

 # Selenium addresses

-There are two options you can set Selenium addresse in your Protractor configuration.
+There are two options you can set Selenium address of Protractor configuration.

-### If you will run Protractor inside the VM which is provided a complete Selenium and Protractor, use this address
+### If you run Protractor inside the VM which is provided a complete Selenium server and Protractor, use this address

 ```
 exports.config = {